 The name Arba is first-mentioned on a stone tablet dating from the end of the 1st century BC, on which it also says that Caesar Augustus had the town walls and tower built.
 Rab is one of a small number of Croatian towns with a history dating back to pre-Roman times.
 There were only a small number of settlements which were able to survive from pre-Roman times, not just in terms of physical survival, but as dominant urban centres.
 There are only ten or so such towns, one of which is Rab, a unique example of a society in its natural surroundings.
 Caesar Augustus Octavius (1st century BC) had walls and towers raised for the defence of the town.
 Thus Rab became a Roman municipum.
 In the 2nd or 3rd century, Rome presented the town of Rab with an amphora.
 On it was inscribed "Felix Arba".
 Felix means lucky, wealthy.
 This title was bestowed by Rome only when a town needed to be singled out because of its merits, influence or significance.
 Felix Arba (Happy Rab) was a common name for towns in that day, but it is also a true reflection of its wealth.
 During this happy time, various buildings, sanctuaries and monuments were raised; it bears witness to the fact that Rab was already a fully developed and civilized at the time, providing amenities such as running water, baths, temples, a theatre, and a network of streets, to mention just a few.

 The stormy past and different historical periods have all left their traces here.
-In Lopar, one of the villages of the island, stone tools of the late Paleolithic are witnessing that humans lived here since thousand of years; superseded later by the more advanced Neolithic man, until the arrival of the Ilyrian Liburns in prehistoric times.
+In Lopar, one of the villages of the island, stone tools of the late Paleolithic are witnessing that humans lived here for thousand of years; superseded later by the more advanced Neolithic man, until the arrival of the Ilyrian Liburns in prehistoric times.
 Marcus Antonius de Dominis (Markantun de Dominis) - proclaimed a heretic, most famous nobleman and personality in the history of Rab was born in the Dominis Nimira palace.
 He was a scientist, church writer and physicist and his areas of interest included the natural sciences.
 Because of a dispute with the Pope over church reform he became a victim of the Inquisition and died in 1624.
 His body and books were burned.
 The ash was scattered over the river Tiber and he was pronounced a heretic and condemned to hell and oblivion.

 Rab's main claim to fame is a stonecutter called Marin.
 He settled in Italy and founded the state of San Marino.
 Rab is also known as a pioneer of naturism after the visit of King Edward VIII and Lady Wallis Simpson.
 Rab is rich with cultural heritage and cultural-historical monuments what makes it popular vacation and wellness oasis.